 7. Light alone does not inactivate Rubisco activity (actually increases it also).

-8. Heat plus light (in all normal ranges that have been tolerated before) cannot be predicted
+8. Heat plus light (in all normal ranges that have been tolerated before) cannot be predicted to inactivate Rubisco activity.

 9. Lack of synthesis of Rubisco will predictably decrease Rubisco activity.

 10. Nitrogen starvation predictably limits synthesis of Rubisco, and thereby also predictably lowers the corals’ resistance to “photoinhibition” and bleaching (...and the availability of nitrogen to corals is predictably "patchy.")

 11. The pathophysiology of coral bleaching appears to be consistent with that of simple nitrogen starvation.